Sadeedpv/Mini-bootstrap/README.md

 # MINI-BOOTSTRAP 🚀
-### This is my very first basic npm package.
+### <br /> This is my very first basic npm package.
 Use it to style your website.
-It contains HTML, CSS and JavaScript-based design templates for some interface components.
+It contains HTML, CSS and JavaScript-based design templates for some interface components. <br />
 # Installation
 ```bash
   npm install mini-bootstrap